Perma-Pipe International (PPIH)

 Marc Huber, Senior Vice President, Americas

 Marc Huber joined Perma-Pipe as Senior Vice President, Americas in July 2024.
-He brings nearly 20 years of experience as a versatile executive focused on driving growth in new markets and product lines within the energy sector across the Americas.
-His background includes P&L management, operations management, strategic planning, and mergers and acquisitions.
-Mr. Huber held key positions at companies such as Shawcor and CPW America Co., where he served as President and achieved significant milestones, including shifting sales focus to new markets and products, driving revenue growth to over $250 million, and enhancing profitability.
+He brings nearly 20 years of experience as a versatile executive, known for driving growth in new markets and product lines within the energy sector across the Americas.
+Mr. Huber has a strong track record in P&L ownership and delivering commercial and operational leadership.
+He has held key positions at companies such as Shawcor and CPW America Co.

 AI Analysis | Feedback